marklap/goprojex/README.md

     goprojex -h

-Create a project gopath of `./myproj`, an activate script of `./myproj/activate` and a project name (shown in the prompt) of `[go:myproj]`
+Create a default workspace in the current directory:

-    goprojex myproj
+    goprojex

-Create a project gopath of `./.gopath`, an activate script of `./.gopath/activate` and a project name of `[go:myproj]`
+Create a workspace in `./here` with a source tree of 'my/code':

-    goprojex -name myproj .gopath
+    goprojex -ws ./here -src my/code

-Activate your project gopath
+Activate your workspace

-    . ./myproj/activate
+    . ./.gopjx/activate

-Deactivate your project gopath
+Deactivate your workspace

     deactivate